jack3898/guides/ts-infer/README.md

 # TypeScript's "infer" keyword

+_Before we begin, I recommend you read this article on GitHub, which has proper code highlighting and extra readability improvements! https://github.com/jack3898/guides/tree/main/ts-infer_

 This is going to be a short article that explains how the "infer" keyword is used in TypeScript.

 - What is it?